Partners complete removal of aground yacht off Maryland

-Salvors successfully lift the 104-foot yacht Lovebug near Annapolis, Maryland, 23 August 2024.
-The Lovebug was transited from Annapolis to Dorchester, New Jersey, 31 August 2024.
-(U.S. Coast Guard photo courtesy of U.S. Coast Guard Sector Maryland - National Capital Region)
+BALTIMORE — The 104-foot yacht Lovebug was successfully re-floated and transited from near Annapolis, Maryland, to Dorchester, New Jersey, 31 August 2024.

+Local, state, and federal partners continued to monitor the operation during the yacht's transit, standing by to support if needed.

+“Throughout this process, the United States Coast Guard Sector Maryland-NCR and the Maryland Department of the Environment provided oversight of salvage efforts to ensure the safe operations while minimizing any environmental impacts from the sunken Motoryacht Lovebug,” said Geoffrey Donahue, director of the Maryland Department of the Environment Office of Emergency Preparedness & Response.
+“We commend the salvors for their expertise in successfully refloating the vessel without further incident.”

 |Date Taken: